mantil-io/mantil/docs/data_storage.md

 For more information about S3, please refer to the official [user guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).

-To integrate S3 into your Mantil project, you can use the [S3Bucket](https://github.com/mantil-io/mantil.go/blob/845476e8b2dae9333158fab6a48c7779423841a9/s3.go#L47) function in `mantil.go`.
+To integrate S3 into your Mantil project, you can import the [mantil.go](https://github.com/mantil-io/mantil.go) package and use the [S3Bucket](https://github.com/mantil-io/mantil.go/blob/845476e8b2dae9333158fab6a48c7779423841a9/s3.go#L47) function to create a bucket.
 This will ensure that the created S3 bucket follows the standard Mantil resource naming convention and that it will be cleaned up when the stage is destroyed.

 ## DynamoDB